sergionfo/Supplementary_2/README.md

     Repository Structure
     Supplementary_2/
     ├── Data/
-    │   └── Supplementary data used in the bibliometric analysis │
+    │   └── Data used in the bibliometric analysis
+    │
     ├── Results/
     │   └── Results and outputs generated from the analysis